Eigenvector continuation for the pairing Hamiltonian: Introduction

 Practically, the emulator construction is based on the solution of a generalized eigenvalue problem on a small subspace spanned by a set of non-orthogonal many-body states defining the training vectors.
 From that training manifold, high-dimensional parameter spaces can be exhausted at a tractable computational cost.
 While in few-body applications the training vectors are virtually exact, the development for many-body calculations is accompanied by the introduction of approximation schemes that facilitate the emulator construction.
 While various applications from exact training vectors exist, the interplay of emulator quality and truncated training vectors has not been studied in detail.

 This work is dedicated to a detailed study of the exactly solvable pairing Hamiltonian~\cite{Richardson1963,Richardson1964} that serves as a model for nuclear superfluidity and is a common test ground for novel many-body frameworks~\cite{HjorthJensen2017}.
 We will first establish EC as a robust resummation tool for many-body perturbation theory (MBPT) even though the bare perturbative expansion breaks down.
-In the second part of this work, we investigate the accuracy of an EC-based emulator and its sensitivity to the selected training points used in the construction.
+In the second part of this work, we investigate the accuracy of an EC-based emulator and its sensitivity to the selected training points\footnote{Note that in the MOR literature, training points are often referred to as snapshots.} used in the construction.
+Recently, the same system has been studied using RBMs built from approximate density matrix renormalization group (DMRG) wave functions~\cite{Baran2022rbm}.